-While these days it might seem like liquid laundry detergents are king, there are actually some real benefits to using powdered laundry detergent.
+While these days it might seem like liquid laundry detergents are king, there are actually some real benefits to using powdered laundry detergent in the washer.

 Powdered laundry detergent can be cheaper, easier to transport, take up less storage space, and most importantly: it can get your clothes just as clean as liquid detergent.

 Powdered detergent works great for any type of laundry and does everything liquid detergent could do.

 Let’s take a look at how to use powder detergent.